 Of all the feelings I experienced after my daughter died, loneliness was by far the hardest.
 I felt completely and utterly alone.
 I felt like some sort of freak of nature.
 This sort of thing doesn’t happen to healthy, normal people like me, I thought.

 But I was wrong.
 After spending hours and hours scouring the internet for other stories like mine, I realized pregnancy loss is more common than I ever thought, and that it does not discriminate.
-It affects women of all ages, of all races, of all walks of life.
+It affects those of all ages, of all races, of all walks of life.
 It’s not just something that happens to “other people,” it can happen to anyone.
 I realized there were so many other nice, normal people like me who had gone through the death of a child.
 And they were surviving.
 That realization gave me hope.
 If they could do it, maybe, just maybe I could survive this too.

-There are hundreds of women bravely and openly sharing their stories of miscarriage, stillbirth, and infant loss on personal blogs, all over the world, and others who are looking for a way to share their stories with others.
+There are hundreds of men and women bravely and openly sharing their stories of miscarriage, stillbirth, and infant loss on personal blogs, all over the world, and others who are looking for a way to share their stories with others.
 Faces of Loss, Faces of Hope is a place for us to come together and share our stories and our faces with others who may be looking for reassurance that they are not alone.
 My hope is that Faces of Loss, Faces of Hope becomes a place for new members of this “babyloss club” to come and read hundreds of other stories, and see hundreds of other faces like theirs, all in one place.

 It is also my hope that Faces of Loss, Faces of Hope brings awareness to the issue of pregnancy/infant loss.
 I hope that by telling the world we are not afraid to show our faces and tell our stories, barriers will be broken down.
 Taboos will be broken, and lines of communication will be opened.

 Please see the “submit your story” tab to become a part of the movement.